robocorp/example-web-store-work-items/README.md

 - Passing data and files between process steps
 - Parallel execution of steps

-> We recommended checking out article "[Using work items](https://robocorp.com/docs/development-guide/control-room/data-pipeline)" before diving in.
+> We recommended checking out the article "[Using work items](https://robocorp.com/docs/development-guide/control-room/data-pipeline)" before diving in.

 ## Tasks

-The robot is split into two tasks, meant to be run as separate steps.
+The robot is split into two tasks, meant to run as separate steps.
 The first task generates (produces) data, and the second one reads (consumes) and processes that data.

 > [Producer-consumer](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem), Wikipedia.